lni/goutils/README.md

 ## About ##
-This repo contains the utility types used in [Dragonboat](https://github.com/lni/dragonboat) and its related projects.
+This repo contains the utility functions and types shared by [Dragonboat](https://github.com/lni/dragonboat) and its related projects.

 ## License ##
 Apache License Version 2.0.
 See LICENSE for details.